Skip to main content

 1. Adding a build stage.

-2. Copying the Upwind Sensor binary into the workload image.
+2. Copying the Upwind Tracer binary into the workload image.

-3. Setting up the entrypoint to run the tracer and then have the tracer execute your application.
+3. Setting the entrypoint to run the tracer, which then executes your application.

 Below is a simple example of a Dockerfile with these additions: